A type III$_1$ factor with the smallest outer automorphism group: Preliminaries

 \subsection{Facts about amalgamated free products}

 We begin this section with the following definition:

-\begin{definition} Let $\Gamma_{1} = \SL(6, \mathbb{Z})$ and let $\Sigma$ be the subgroup of $\SL(6, \mathbb{Z})$ given by
+\begin{definition} Let $\Gamma_{1} \coloneqq \SL(6, \mathbb{Z})$ and let $\Sigma$ be the subgroup of $\SL(6, \mathbb{Z})$ given by

-We put $\Lambda = \SL(3,\mathbb{Z})$ and consider the amalgamated free product group $\Gamma = \Gamma_{1} *_{\Sigma} (\Sigma \times \Lambda)$ with the natural quotient map $\pi: \Gamma \rightarrow \Gamma_{1}$. \end{definition}
+We put $\Lambda \coloneqq \SL(3,\mathbb{Z})$ and consider the amalgamated free product group $\Gamma \coloneqq \Gamma_{1} *_{\Sigma} (\Sigma \times \Lambda)$ with the natural quotient map $\pi: \Gamma \rightarrow \Gamma_{1}$. \end{definition}

 We shall now state several results about these groups that we need to prove our main theorem.
 We begin with the following well-known result about automorphisms of linear groups.
-For a proof of this fact, we point the reader to \cite{MR0049194}.
+A proof of this appears in the literature in several places, for example in \cite{MR0049194}.